ggerasimchuk/gsheet_analysis_to_tg/README.md

 # gsheet_analysis_to_tg
-A script that takes data from Google tables and sends a report to telegram.
+A script that takes data from Google tables, analyses it and sends a report with charts to telegram.

 Used data: